Other Transaction Authorities in Government Contracting

 Evaluation and Transition

-Finally, prototypes will go through an evaluation phase, as agencies closely monitor the progress, technical feasibility, cost effectiveness, and scalability.
-Once the project has concluded, agencies will assess the overall performance and decide if the project will transition to a full-scale production or if it needs further development.
+Finally, once the project has concluded and determined to be successfully completed (when the exit criteria and deliverables depicted in the Statement of Work are accepted by the Government), agencies will assess the overall performance and decide if the project will transition to a full-scale production or if it needs further development.

 Why Should You Use an OTA for Government Contracting?